 January 2014: Health insurance claim brought by Mr. Johnson against Lloyd’s of London.
 The complaint sought unpaid medical bills totaling approximately $460,000.
 This lawsuit settled under an agreement of confidentiality.
 Mr. Johnson is available to state that he was pleased with Keith Frankl’s representation.

-March 2013: This firm represented Ms. Cobb in a serious slip and fall situation.
+March 2013: This firm represented Ms. Cobb in a serious slip-and-fall situation.
 The offer before a lawsuit was zero.
-The matter settled for $133,000 approximately.
+The matter settled approximately $133,000.

-November 2012: Represented an elderly widow with a flood claim against USAA insurance company, which was settled under an agreement of confidentiality.
-The women's family contains medical doctors who can confirm that they were pleased with the representation of Keith Frankl.
+November 2012: Represented an elderly widow with a flood claim against USAA Insurance Company, which was settled under an agreement of confidentiality.
+The woman’s family contains medical doctors who can confirm that they were pleased with the representation of Keith Frankl.

 August 2011: $120,000 verdict against Allstate for fire damage.

 M v.
 Farmers Insurance: Disabled veteran using medical marijuana obtained insurance from Farmers.
 His plants and growing equipment were destroyed in a fire.
 The court ruled that this must be covered if it is legal under state law.
 Farmers sought to avoid responsibility claiming that federal law made marijuana illegal.

 Brown v.
 Farmers Insurance: Farmers was compelled to arbitrate or appraise storm damage.
 Previously Farmers had told their homeowners that they would not go to arbitration, and required a lawsuit to determine disputes relating to how much money should be paid as a result of a storm.